yuanhuihui/yuanhuihui.github.io/ongoing/activity/activity_start.md

         intent.setFlags(launchFlags);
         final boolean noAnimation = (launchFlags & Intent.FLAG_ACTIVITY_NO_ANIMATION) != 0;

-        // We may want to try to place the new activity in to an existing task.
-We always
-        // do this if the target activity is singleTask or singleInstance; we will also do
-        // this if NEW_TASK has been requested, and there is not an additional qualifier telling
-        // us to still place it in a new task: multi task, always doc mode, or being asked to
-        // launch this as a new task behind the current one. if (((launchFlags & Intent.FLAG_ACTIVITY_NEW_TASK) != 0 &&
+        if (((launchFlags & Intent.FLAG_ACTIVITY_NEW_TASK) != 0 &&
                 (launchFlags & Intent.FLAG_ACTIVITY_MULTIPLE_TASK) == 0)
                 || launchSingleInstance || launchSingleTask) {
-            // If bring to front is requested, and no result is requested and we have not
-            // been given an explicit task to launch in to, and
-            // we can find a task that was started with this same
-            // component, then instead of launching bring that one to the front. if (inTask == null && r.resultTo == null) {
+            if (inTask == null && r.resultTo == null) {
-                // See if there is a task to bring to the front.
-If this is
-                // a SINGLE_INSTANCE activity, there can be one and only one
-                // instance of it in the history, and it is always in its own
-                // unique task, so we do a special search.
                 ActivityRecord intentActivity = !launchSingleInstance ?
                         findTaskLocked(r) : findActivityLocked(intent, r.info);
                 if (intentActivity != null) {
-                    // When the flags NEW_TASK and CLEAR_TASK are set, then the task gets reused
-                    // but still needs to be a lock task mode violation since the task gets
-                    // cleared out and the device would otherwise leave the locked task. if (isLockTaskModeViolation(intentActivity.task,
+                    if (isLockTaskModeViolation(intentActivity.task,
                             (launchFlags & (FLAG_ACTIVITY_NEW_TASK | FLAG_ACTIVITY_CLEAR_TASK))
                             == (FLAG_ACTIVITY_NEW_TASK | FLAG_ACTIVITY_CLEAR_TASK))) {